The Soul as Virgin Wife

 eBook (EPUB) | 9780268081829 | December 2000

-Amy Hollywood is Associate Professor of Religion at Dartmouth College, and is the author of Sensible Ecstasy: Mysticism, Sexual Difference, and the Demands of History.
+Amy Hollywood is Associate Professor of Religion at Dartmouth College, and is the author of the forthcoming Sensible Ecstasy: Mysticism, Sexual Difference, and the Demands of History.